-In this article, we discuss how to read the newspapers and look at other areas of the media that can provide you with information on market investment.
+In this article, we discuss how to read the financial newspapers and look at other areas of the media that can provide you with information on share market investment.

 It is a quick and relatively cheap way for investors to discover what the professionals in the finance industry are thinking and doing each day, and to keep an eye on their investments.

 Most newspapers have a range of financial stories in their general news section.
-However, the majority of stories relating to listed companies will appear in a special section of the paper, usually titled '', '' or ''.
+However, the majority of stories relating to listed companies will appear in a special finance section of the paper, usually titled 'Business', 'Finance' or 'Money'.

 Always remember the financial press is a source of both facts and opinions.
 Facts are derived from official announcements made by companies, governments, other organisations as well as from the publication's own researchers.
 Opinions are usually expressed in special columns by regular writers, cartoons and feature stories by guest writers or journalists.
 Guest writers may include politicians, stockbrokers, advisers or other prominent industry figures.